 Development

 - I built in the open with a blog about development and a playable version online ASAP.
-This allowed me to gather some feedback from the start, but not as much as I would’ve liked as few people played the game.
+This allowed me to gather some feedback from the start, but not as much as I would’ve liked since few people played the game.

 - I uploaded the first playable version to itch.io by mid-June 2022.
 Here are the update blog posts: June, July, August, December, April.